 I set about trying to confirm the facts in the legend.

 First, Amanda’s father, Edward B. Lindsey, was living in Monticello, Drew County, Arkansas in 1860.
-During the war, he was a member of the Monticello “Home Guard,” so he was still in Monticello 1863.
+During the war, he was a member of the Monticello “Home Guard,” and he was still in Monticello 1863.
 So far, so good – Amanda’s family was right where the legend says they would be.

 However, John Allen did not have a sister who was old enough to be married or living on her own when he was knocking on Monticello doors in (according to the legend) 1863.
 John Allen did have a married older brother, William Henderson Rankin, living in Drew County.
 According to the 1860 census for Monticello, William was listed just a few dwellings down from Amanda’s father Edward B. Lindsey.
 However, William was still off fighting in the War in 1863.
 Thus, John Allen was almost certainly looking for his sister–in-law rather than a sister.
 As legends go, that’s close.